 Johnson has been a CO for 21 years.
 She is the MCO Cotton chapter Chief Steward.
-For 13 years, she has been a trustee on the MCO Executive
+For 13 years, she has been a trustee on the MCO Executive and sisters' are treated fairly."

 Board.
 Over the years, she has received an MDOC Lifesaving Award and a Warden's Coin of Excellence.
 Johnson is the Security Threat Group team leader at Cotton.
 She serves on numerous MCO committees and has taken part in countless volunteer projects, including the Traumatic Incident Stress Management Team and MCO's Flint water delivery.